Akhil-Reddy-Challa/whats-app-web-clone/README.md

 # React WhatApp Web clone

-This project is a emulation of the website(https://web.whatsapp.com/)
+This project is an emulation of the website(https://web.whatsapp.com/)

 Intentions behind this project are educational and to level-up my frontend skills.